 We are developing apitegromab as a selective muscle-targeted therapy for the treatment of SMA.
-Myostatin, a member of the TGF β superfamily of growth factors, is expressed primarily in skeletal muscle cells and the absence of its gene is associated with an increase in muscle mass and strength in multiple animal species.
+Myostatin, a member of the $TGF\beta$ superfamily of growth factors, is expressed primarily in skeletal muscle cells and the absence of its gene is associated with an increase in muscle mass and strength in multiple animal species.
 We believe that inhibition of the activation of myostatin may promote a clinically meaningful increase in motor function.

 Apitegromab was evaluated in our Phase 2 TOPAZ proof-of-concept clinical trial for the treatment of patients with Type 2 and Type 3 SMA and positive 12-month top-line results were announced in April 2021.
-See "Phase 2 TOPAZ Trial Analysis" below.
-We are currently conducting SAPPHIRE, a pivotal Phase 3 clinical trial to evaluate the efficacy and safety of apitegromab in patients with nonambulatory Type 2 and Type 3 SMA receiving SMN therapy.
-We completed enrollment of SAPPHIRE in 2023, with the top-line data readout expected in the fourth quarter of 2024.
-If successful and if apitegromab is approved, we expect to initiate a commercial product launch in 2025.
+We have subsequently presented data from the TOPAZ trial over 24-months (2022), 36-months (2023) and 48-months (2024).
+See "Phase 2 TOPAZ Proof-of-Concept Trial" below.
+In October 2024, we announced positive top-line results from SAPPHIRE, a pivotal Phase 3 clinical trial to evaluate the efficacy and safety of apitegromab in patients with nonambulatory Type 2 and Type 3 SMA receiving SMN therapy.
+We reported that the study achieved its primary endpoint.
+See "Phase 3 SAPPHIRE Pivotal Trial" below.
+We submitted a BLA to the FDA in January 2025 and requested priority review, and we plan to submit a marketing authorization application to the EMA in the first quarter of 2025.
+Assuming marketing approval is obtained, we plan to commercially launch apitegromab in the U.S. in the fourth quarter of 2025 with a commercial launch of apitegromab in Europe to follow.

-We believe that apitegromab has the potential to be the first muscle-targeted therapy which is aimed at improving motor function in patients with SMA who are receiving an SMN therapy.
+We believe that apitegromab has the potential to be the first muscle-targeted therapy that is aimed at improving motor function in patients with SMA who are receiving an SMN therapy.
 We have identified multiple other diseases for which the selective inhibition of the activation of myostatin may offer therapeutic benefit, including additional patient populations in SMA (such as patients under the age of two with SMA and ambulatory patients with SMA) and indications for other neuromuscular disorders beyond SMA.